 - Mix Wet Ingredients: While the macaroni is pressure cooking, in a medium mixing bowl, beat 2 large eggs and mix in 1 tsp ground mustard, 1 tsp Sriracha, and 355ml evaporated milk.
 Mix well.

 - Make the Mac & Cheese: Keep heat on low or medium low (Tatung Pressure Cooker or Instant Pot: use keep warm function).
+Give it a quick stir and see if there is excessive liquid in the pot.
+Drain if necessary.
 Place 4 tbsp unsalted butter in the pressure cooked macaroni.
 Mix well with a silicone spatula and let the butter melt.

 Pour in the wet ingredients and mix well.
 Add grated cheese (1/3 portion at a time) and stir constantly until the cheese fully melt.